Skip to main content

 MET PET laminated roll for FFS

 If you have a Form-Fill-Seal line in-house — common for established tea brands at higher monthly volumes — you order MET PET laminated rolls slit to your machine’s web width.
 Lower per-kg cost; higher upfront setup.
-Most growing tea brands graduate to FFS rolls around the 5,000 kg/month mark.

 Print: how rotogravure changes tea brand perception